It was a stormy August night in Nowhere Wood. The wind was tearing through the leaves and branches and was strong enough to pull the whole tree down.

 In the tangled wreckage of leaves, twigs and branches, we can see the tell-tale signs of Ash-dieback disease.
 This probably weakened the tree, so the wind could blow it over more easily.

 Most of the ash trees in this region have the disease, which is caused by a fungus that produces sores that blow away in the air, spreading easily through the wood.
+One day they will be cut down.

-Although the tree has died, its adventure through time continues.
+Although this tree has died, its adventure through time continues.
 It is becoming useful because it is a large store of nutrients that other organisms in the wood will use to survive and grow.

 Over time, insects and fungi will break down the tree wood releasing nutrients that to the organisms in the wood.